CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

 ## Filling In the Readme
 Our final setup task before we begin developing features is "Fill In Readme".
 Drag it to "In Progress" in Trello.

-Writing down helpful information to help future developers (including yourself) work on the app is important.
+It's important to write down useful information to help future developers (including yourself) work on the app.
 Open `README.md` and see what Create React App created for us by default.
-It's a fairly minimal readme that lists the NPM scripts available, as well as links to learn more about Create React App.
+It's a straightforward readme that lists the NPM scripts available, as well as links to learn more about Create React App.
 If these commands weren't in here, I would recommend that we add them: how to run, build, and test.

 Let's add a description of the project and link to production, filling in your Netlify domain: